gamernetwork/tech-task-platform-2021.5/README.md

 The task is designed to demonstrate your ability to use new technology, to interpret specifications, solve programming problems, and show an understanding of test coverage.

 The task is intended to take no more than 2 or 3 hours.
-If you overrun significantly then please get in touch to discuss - we may have misjudged the timing of the task.
+If you overrun significantly then please get in touch as we may have misjudged the timing of the task.

 ## Getting set up